 Intrinsic to our ability to carry out our mission and vision for the Trinity River Basin, we're creating value through projects, education, outreach and awareness:

-Trinity SWAT Watershed Modeling & Master Plan - In partnership with Texas A&M Spatial Sciences Laboratory, Trinity Waters is developing a scientifically credible system to model the effects of development and climate on water flows and quality throughout the basin.
-Modeling services for subwatersheds and land parcels on a case-by-case basis will be available to private business, NGOs, municipalities and governmental agencies.
-A whole watershed master plan to serve as overarching guidelines for land development and land management is also under development.
+Trinity Watershed Modeling & Master Plan - Trinity Waters is intent on the development of a scientifically credible system to model the effects of historical land use, new development and climate on water flows and water quality throughout the basin.
+Modeling services for subwatersheds and land parcels on a case-by-case basis could then be available to private business, NGOs, municipalities and governmental agencies.
+Data and analysis from the modeling could be used to create a whole systems watershed master plan to serve as overarching guidelines for Integrated River Basin Management.

 Stream Tracker Monitoring - Monitoring for success creates value and insures continuity and sustainability of our programs.
-Trinity Waters is developing a water quality monitoring program as a component to the whole systems approach for our projects.
-To assist with research and to limit duplication of efforts, we are partnering with other organizations and higher learning institutions engaged in water quality, drought and habitat monitoring.
+Trinity Waters is developing both a Community Scientist water quality monitoring program and Certified Stormwater Inspector Volunteer program as components to the whole systems approach for our projects.
+To assist with research and to limit duplication of efforts, we will partner with other organizations and higher learning institutions engaged in water quality, drought and habitat monitoring.